jamesyifan/jamesyifan.github.io/_pages/about.md

 <span style="color:red">What’s New</span>
 =====
 * Jun.
-2022: One paper has been accepted by ECML-PKDD'2022!!
+2022: One paper has been accepted by ECML-PKDD'2022!
 * Apr.
-2022: One paper has been accepted by IJCNN'2022!!
+2022: One paper has been accepted by IJCNN'2022!
 * Apr.
-2022: One paper has been accepted by SIGIR'2022!!
+2022: One paper has been accepted by SIGIR'2022!
 * Apr.
-2022: One paper has been accepted by IJCAI'2022!!
+2022: One paper has been accepted by IJCAI'2022!
 * Jan.
-2022: One paper has been accepted by DASFAA'2022!!
+2022: One paper has been accepted by DASFAA'2022!
 * Dec.
-2021: One paper has been accepted by AAAI'2022 with oral presentation!!
+2021: One paper has been accepted by AAAI'2022 with oral presentation!
 * Oct.
 2021.
 I joined DAMO Academy, Alibaba Group as a research intern, working on counterfactual data augmentation for recommendation, under the supervision of [Hongxia Yang](https://sites.google.com/site/hystatistics/home).
 * Oct.
 2020.
 I joined Meituan Dianping Group as a research intern, working on graph representation learning and cross-domain recommendation.
 * Jul.
-2020: One paper has been accepted by CIKM'2020!!
+2020: One paper has been accepted by CIKM'2020!
 * Oct.
-2019: One paper has been accepted by WSDM'2019!!
+2019: One paper has been accepted by WSDM'2019!

 Publications
 =====